awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

 ## Step 6: Launch an instance into your private subnet<a name="vpc-subnets-commands-example-launch-instance-ipv6-private"></a>

-To test that instances in your egress\-only private subnet can access the Internet, launch an instance in your private subnet and connect to it using a bastion instance in your public subnet \(you can use the instance you launched in the previous section\)\.
+To test that instances in your egress\-only private subnet can access the internet, launch an instance in your private subnet and connect to it using a bastion instance in your public subnet \(you can use the instance you launched in the previous section\)\.
 First, you must create a security group for the instance\.
-The security group must have a rule that allows your bastion instance to connect using SSH, and a rule that allows the `ping6` command \(ICMPv6 traffic\) to verify that the instance is not accessible from the Internet\.
+The security group must have a rule that allows your bastion instance to connect using SSH, and a rule that allows the `ping6` command \(ICMPv6 traffic\) to verify that the instance is not accessible from the internet\.

 1. Create a security group in your VPC, and add a rule that allows inbound SSH access from the IPv6 address of the instance in your public subnet, and a rule that allows all ICMPv6 traffic: